jetify-com/devbox/docs/app/docs/ide_integration/vscode.md

 1. `devbox init` if you don't have a devbox.json in the root directory of your project.
 2. `devbox add jdk` to make sure jdk gets installed in your devbox shell.
-3. `devbox shell` to activate and go into your devbox shell.
-4. `which java` and copy the path to your executable java binary inside the devbox shell.
-It should be something like this:
+3. `devbox shell -- 'which java` to activate devbox shell temporarily and find the path to your executable java binary inside the devbox shell.
+Copy and save that path.
+It should look something like this:
     ```bash
     /nix/store/qaf9fysymdoj19qtyg7209s83lajz65b-zulu17.34.19-ca-jdk-17.0.3/bin/java
     ```
-5. Open VS Code and create a new Java project if you don't have already.
+4. Open VS Code and create a new Java project if you don't have already.
 If VS Code prompts for installing Java support choose yes.
-6. Click on **Run and Debug** icon from the left sidebar.
+5. Click on **Run and Debug** icon from the left sidebar.
-7. Click on **create a launch.json** link in the opened sidebar.
+6. Click on **create a launch.json** link in the opened sidebar.
 If you don't see such a link, click on the small gear icon on the top of the open sidebar.
-8. Once the `launch.json` file is opened, update the `configurations` parameter to look like snippet below:
+7. Once the `launch.json` file is opened, update the `configurations` parameter to look like snippet below:
     ```json
     {
         "type": "java",